WordPress - Troubleshooting - I clicked on a link and I am redirected to my original language

 If your URL slug has a port number like this: http://192.168.42.98:8510

 The port number ":8510" is causing the issue.
-You must remove it and it will work properly.
+Remove it, and it will work properly.

 3. Absolute and relative URL